List of Microsoft Surface accessories: Power Cover

 A Power Cover, introduced alongside the Surface Pro 2, is a non back-lit Type Cover with a built-in battery to extend the Surface's battery life.
 It is compatible with the Surface Pro and later, due to the additional pins required on the Surface spine.
 A Wireless Adapter for the keyboards, called the Wireless Adapter for Typing Covers, was also manufactured so that the keyboards can be used at a distance.
-It was introduced on September, 2013 and has been discontinued on March 26, 2014.
+It was introduced in September 2013 and has been discontinued on March 26, 2014.